adamdbrw/gauge-vision/README.md

 # gauge-vision
 Digitalising pointer gauge readings using machine vision.
+A gauge circle is detected, and then a pointer.
+From that, an angle is calculated.
+Scale or values are not read from the gauge.
+Instead, a configuration specifying min and max values as well as dead zone is applied.

 The project is only starting and library is for research purposes only right now.

 # Examples of outputs